- Professor of Media and Public Affairs and International Affairs

 The history, ideology and professional practices of journalism; journalism in Southeast Asia (Indonesia, Malaysia, East Timor); narrative journalism; media in the developing world

-Janet Steele is an associate professor of journalism at the George Washington University and the director of the Institute for Public Diplomacy and Global Communication.
+Janet Steele is a professor of journalism at George Washington University and the director of the Institute for Public Diplomacy and Global Communication.
 She received her Ph.D. in History from the Johns Hopkins University and focuses on how culture is communicated through the mass media.

 Dr. Steele is a frequent visitor to Southeast Asia where she lectures on topics ranging from the role of the press in a democratic society to specialized courses on narrative journalism.
 Her book, “Wars Within: The Story of Tempo, an Independent Magazine in Soeharto’s Indonesia,” focuses on Tempo magazine and its relationship to the politics and culture of New Order Indonesia.